-- Available languages: Check the languages you want to translate the questionnaire into; we add new languages to the list all the time depending on our clients' needs!
+- Available languages: Check the main language (automatically checked) and the languages that you want to translate the questionnaire into; we add new languages to the list all the time depending on our clients' needs!
 So if you can't find the language you need for your project, just send us a message at email@example.com.

 Access the translation tool.

 (a.) in the main view, click Translate from the drop-down menu that opens from the upper right corner of the questionnaire card

 or (b.), if you are in the editor mode, select the Translate tab in the upper right corner of the screen.

 Choose the language that you want to translate the content of the questionnaire to from the drop-down menu.

 Please note that in order for the language to be listed in the menu, you have to have chosen it in the questionnaire settings.